keb/keb.now.sh/content/reviews.md

 [← backlog](/backlog)

 ## Hagane: The Final Conflict
   * **2/5** - Fantastic combat and art direction.
 Frustratingly imprecise and tedious platforming, which unfortunately, makes up for most of this game's challenge.
+Most of the bosses, while fun, are *far* too easy.
 Recommended if you absolutely love punching your TV.

 ## Brutal DOOM (Ultimate DOOM)
   * **3/5** - A ridiculously fun mod and twist on the original DOOM Engine games.
 I played most of Ultimate DOOM with the Brutal DOOM mod using GZDoom.
 While I loved almost all of the new additions, the level design of DOOM 1 has not aged the greatest.
 Having been designed with aiming restricted to a single axis of motion, most of the levels feel frustratingly flat when compared to modern shooters.
 Even with auto-aim turned off, I found it surprisingly easy to mow down enemies until their HP levels got comically high in what felt like artificial difficulty hikes.
 Otherwise, highly recommended.